MDST 1002

 Posts from a given week will be evaluated to ensure that, collectively, they include:

-Each week, extra-credit bounties may be distributed to authors of the most successful posts.
+Extra-credit bounties may be distributed to authors of the most successful posts.
 Criteria will vary as we evaluate the priorities of our shared discussion.

-The final project for the course is a pitch video.
+The final project for the course is a 5–6 minute pitch video with a clear, concise slide deck.
 Here, you propose a new social-media network, or an improvement to an existing one.
 The goal is to put what you've learned to use through constructive thinking.
 Your pitch should:

 Citing sources in APA format involves in-text citation (Author, YEAR) as well as a full reference list (i.e., a bibliography) at the end of your presentation.
 Consult one of the many guides to APA citations available online.